Utilities Sector

 What is EBITDAF in utilities companies?

 EBITDAF stands for Earnings Before Interest, Tax, Depreciation, Amortization, and Fair Value movements.
-It's a key profitability metric for utilities companies that shows operating performance before accounting for capital structure, depreciation on generation assets, and fair value changes in financial instruments (like electricity hedges).
-For example, Contact Energy reported EBITDAF of $872M on revenue of $3,439M (25.4% margin) in FY2025, while Mercury Energy achieved $850M on revenue of $2,950M (28.7% margin), demonstrating Mercury's superior operational efficiency despite lower absolute revenue.
+It is a profitability metric commonly used by NZ utilities companies to show operating performance before accounting for capital structure, depreciation on generation assets, and fair value changes in financial instruments (such as electricity hedges).
+EBITDAF margins vary between companies depending on their generation mix and retail exposure.

-What is the difference between Contact Energy and Mercury Energy?
+What is the difference between Contact Energy and Mercury NZ?

 How does renewable energy affect utilities profitability?